prim011/CPP-Examples/hmac/README.md

 														   }
 												         };

-This rearchitecture allows now to abstarct a class function related to the Hash, but also be more specific in respect of the implementation of the Hash function at the low level, with HMAC_SH3, without necessarily diplicate the efforts in the two classes that use the Hash function, Stundent and Prof.
+This re-architecture allows now to abstract a class function related to the Hash, but also be more specific concerning the implementation of the Hash function at the low level, with the `HMAC_SH3` class.
+This is achieved without necessarily duplicating the efforts in the two classes that use the Hash function, Student and Prof.

-Another advantanteged gained is that we could define which Hash fuction any given class should use at the initialization time.
-In fact, by default we use the HMAC_SH3, but in theory we could use another Hash family function by adding a new module equivalent to the `hmac.hpp`.
-Here are the two constructors for each classes:
+Another advantage gained is that we could define which Hash function any given class should use at the initialization time.
+In fact, by default, we use the HMAC_SH3, but in theory, we could use another Hash family function by adding a new module equivalent to the `hmac.hpp`.
+Here are the two constructors for each class:

 	Prof (string s): name(s), serialNP(++profSerialNum), active(true) {
     pHash = (HashFunctions*) new HMAC_SH3();